vocalpy.metrics.segmentation.ir.find_hits#

 The indices of hits in

-.- hits_hypnumpy.ndarray
+reference.- hits_hypnumpy.ndarray

 The indices of hits in

-.- diffsnumpy.ndarray
+hypothesis.- diffsnumpy.ndarray

 Absolute differences \(|hit^{ref}_i - hit^{hyp}_i|\), i.e.,

-np.abs(reference[hits_ref] - hypothesis[hits_hyp])
+np.abs(reference[hits_ref] - hypothesis[hits_hyp]).